Hannah & Jamie

 Jamie and I met through a mutual friend of ours, after a few drinks, a few laughs, we became inseparable.
 After going to The Algarve for my sister’s hen do Jamie proposed at home as soon as I’d got back.
 (Apparently, he just couldn’t wait to ask!)

-We got married in St Mary’s Church in Llanfair Clydogau which is just down the road from us and where Jamie’s Tadcu is buried and it was important for him that his Tadcu be there and we could have Freya with us too which was perfect!
+We got married in St Mary’s Church in Llanfair Clydogau which is just down the road from us.
+It’s where Jamie’s Tadcu is buried and it was important for him his Tadcu be there, and we could have Freya with us too which was perfect!

 We had halloumi with mediterranean vegetables and chicken pate to start.
-Lamb roast for main and apple crumble with custard and blondie for dessert because that’s what we wanted!
-Don’t be afraid to pick what you want to have on the day!
+Lamb roast for main and apple crumble with custard and blondie for dessert because that’s what we wanted.
+Don’t be afraid to pick what you want to have on the day – I did!

 My dress is Brooklyn by Ian Stuart.
 I’d seen a few dressed by Ian that I liked so went to his Blewcoat store in London to try it on.
 Originally, I wanted colour but as soon as I put on Brooklyn I just knew it was the one!
 It was powdered blue which made the lace sparkle and I couldn’t have chosen a more beautiful dress for me, in fact I’d only tried it on to rule out the shape.
 Equally as important as the dress were my shoes so I wore beautiful Harriet Wilde shoes which I designed when I went to London.